jamiepanchak-data/uc-system-data-portfolio/uc-system-data-portfolio/README.md

 uc-system-data-portfolio

 This dashboard analyzes University of California institutions using 2023 IPEDS data.
-It explores enrollment, graduation rates to uncover patterns in student success and resource allocation.
+It explores undergraduate enrollment and admission rates for each UC Campus.

 Tools Used:
 - Python (Pandas, data cleaning)